webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 === Workflows ===

+Repeating what was described in [[WPD:Projects/SSO/Login Workflows]], to be detailed in this page.

 In order to fulfill the given [[#Stories]], we needed to implement a SSO solution covers the following:
 * Get authenticated through a single authority (see [[#Delegating authentication]])
 * [[#Read user data]] from an API,